 Any document submitted in any part of the admissions process may be reviewed by relevant institutions, including the institution issuing the documentation and/or by an established foreign evaluation service that can establish degree comparability.
-Approved credential evaluation services are current members of NACES or AICE including, WES, IERF or FACS.
+Approved credential evaluation services are current members of NACES or AICE.
 The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at admissions@uopeople.edu for further information.